sofiedotcafe/beacon/README.md

 The project builds upon the functionality of [OpenHaystack](https://github.com/seemoo-lab/openhaystack) and the authentication mechanisms of [Macless-Haystack](https://github.com/dchristl/macless-haystack).
 The entire codebase has been rewritten in Rust to improve performance and maintainability making it possible to leverage [Crux](https://github.com/redbadger/crux) to deliver a seamless, platform-native user experience across multiple platforms, including Android.

+## GNOME Circle

+> [!info]
-As part of the **GNOME Circle** project, Beacon adheres to GNOME's principles of usability, accessibility, and seamless integration with the GNOME ecosystem.
+> As a candidate for the **GNOME Circle** project, Beacon adheres to GNOME's principles of usability, accessibility, and seamless integration with the GNOME ecosystem.
+This project is not yet officially accepted into GNOME Circle.

 ## Code Of Conduct